raceintospace/raceintospace/doc/manual/manual.md

 * Jupiter/LK-700 (formerly Kvartet) – a four-person direct ascent capsule.
 The simplest way to get to the Moon, but startup costs can be prohibitive.

-One rule of thumb is that the latter two are so expensive to prototype and research that they're usually not practical options if your prestige is low when you're ready to choose your approach to the Moon (often, about the time you're flying Orbital missions with Mercury/Vostok), though Lapot isn't oo bad in that respect.
+One rule of thumb is that the latter two are so expensive to prototype and research that they're usually not practical options if your prestige is low when you're ready to choose your approach to the Moon (often, about the time you're flying Orbital missions with Mercury/Vostok), though Lapot isn't too bad in that respect.
 Conversely, if you happen to receive a newscast just then saying all hardware will be 50% off for a turn, direct ascent and the minishuttles suddenly become very feasible.

 One question to consider is whether to maintain a backup strategy.
 Early testers recommended the historical path, flying the one-person capsule, then the two, then moving on to the three-person spacecraft for lunar missions.
 They would then keep Gemini/Voskhod as a backup program, and switch over to it if their primary suffered a catastrophic failure.
 This can be a helpful strategy, though it's only practical if you are planning to go to the Moon with Apollo/Soyuz or XMS-2/Lapot.
 It is also more costly than going straight from Mercury/Vostok to your final spacecraft.